ZichaoMeng95/Fault-location-in-distribution-network/README.md

 ## My proposed methodology<br>
 The architecture of fault location framework
+\alpha
+The model can be divided in three parts:

+* Spectrogram prediction network
+* Wavenet vocoder

 ## Model training strategy<br>
 The architecture of fault location framework